bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Various rules are defined that impact the object tree
 - go_rules and gazelle define various rules
 - the bazel object tree includes go_libary rules
-- external depencies are defined in go_repository rules
+- external dependencies are defined in go_repository rules
 - deps are passed into go_libary rules

-All of these definitions create an dependency graph that allows bazel to run:
+All of these definitions create a dependency graph that allows bazel to run:

 ```bash
 $ bazelisk build //...